Blog Product ManagementWhat Is Lean Product Management? A Beginner's Guide

 Here are some ways to do that:

 Featurebase can help you manage all these user communications in one centralized platform.
-Keep engaging with your users, and you’ll keep improving your product.
+Keep engaging with your users, and you’ll keep building something great with a lean product process.

 7. Eliminate waste